cxzhu/Paired-Tag/README.md

 Use <code>shellscrips/01.pre_process_paired_tag_fastq.sh</code>.

 *** As SRA will trim the header of fastq files and thus a different script will be needed.
-See the annotations in this script if you are processing fastq files downloaded from [SRA](https://www.ncbi.nlm.nih.gov/sra?term=SRP266461).
+See the annotations in this file if you are processing fastq files downloaded from [SRA](https://www.ncbi.nlm.nih.gov/sra?term=SRP266461).

 #### The output of this step includes: